 Four are by new voices speaking to the climate crisis.
-The fifth launches the new Liz Cherry Jones Commission in partnership with Howard University.
+The fifth launched the new Liz Cherry Jones Memorial Commission in partnership with Howard University.

 From a competition which drew over 60 entries from a dozen countries these artists were chosen to create new works for NEXT: WARMER, the Company's ongoing series of works about the environment.
 Hailing from India, Hungary, Canada and the United States, these artists bring their own unique perspectives to what President Biden has called the existential crisis of our time.